 Looking for a quick, on the go breakfast to make as the kids head back to school?
 Try this nutrient dense, creamy Peach Watermelon Smoothie recipe!

-Unlike my sister, I’ve always loved milk and if you have followed this blog for any amount of time, you know that my go to breakfast is either fruit and yogurt parfaits, smoothies (seriously the amount of smoothie recipes on this blog is crazy!) and that I would rather have a bowl of cereal and a glass of milk, over any other snack or dessert, when I get a late-night craving for something sweet.
+I’ve always loved milk and if you have followed this blog for any amount of time, you know that my go to breakfast is either fruit and yogurt parfaits, smoothies (seriously the amount of smoothie recipes on this blog is crazy!) and that I would rather have a bowl of cereal and a glass of milk, over any other snack or dessert, when I get a late-night craving for something sweet.

 With it being 100+ degrees here in Texas for several